eeclaire/data-structures/README.md

 # Data Structures

-A collection of projects related to data structure concepts in Java for Temple CIS 2168 :mortar_board:
+A collection of projects related to data structure concepts

-*Note*: These projects previously existed in their own individual repos before they were all pulled into this one for the sake of succinctness.
+*Note*: Several of these projects previously existed in their own individual repos before they were all pulled into this one for the sake of succinctness.

 =========

 ## Projects:
+#### In Java for Temple CIS 2168 :mortar_board:
 * [Hashtable Visualization](./hashtable-visualization) - Visualize how a hashtable works
 * [Heap Heap Hoorah](./heap-heap-hoorah) - Visualize how a heap works
 * [Image Pizelization](./image-pixelization) - Pixelize an image using block width controlled with a GUI slider